-Most notably is the game's average weapon balance and map design.
-Despite attempts to balance weapons some of them still feel a lot more powerful than they did in Call of Duty 1 and Call of Duty 2.
+Most notable is the game's average weapon balance and map design.
+Despite attempts to balance weapons, some of these still feel a lot more powerful than their counterparts in Call of Duty 1 and Call of Duty 2.

 For example, weapons such as the Thompson, BAR and MP40 are all so accurate and powerful that picking these weapons is essentially a no-brainer versus typical carbine rifles that earned a special place in the hearts of many Call of Duty players.

 By giving these weapons better accuracy and power the experience in Battalion 1944 is different: more fast-paced than what it needs to be and more focus on spray and pray tactics.
 Take two or three shots from any of these and you will die without the opportunity to even seek cover.

 I'm all for fast-paced shooter games, especially when I look at the horrible multiplayer shooter games that are currently on the market.
 I still play Unreal Tournament 2004 daily and those who also do know there are very few games out there that feature a faster experience than that game.

 However, there are moments when Battalion 1944 is taking it one notch too far for what it aims to be.
 I even booted up Call of Duty 1 and Call of Duty 2 to play a few matches to compare and to confirm my suspicion.